Spain to give just one vaccine dose to under 55-year olds who had COVID-19

 Just over 2% of Spaniards offered a vaccination have refused, including people who declined for medical reasons.

-Reporting by Nathan Allen; Additional reporting by Alistair Smout; Editing by Inti Landauro and Jonathan Oatis
+Reporting by Nathan Allen; Additional reporting by Alistair Smout and Jessica Jones; Editing by Inti Landauro, Jonathan Oatis and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.